Ka mate he tētē, Ka tupu he tētē.

 -Consent forms will be discussed and signed on the first session.

-These consent forms can be viewed on line if you would like to read them prior to our first appointment
+-The consent forms below can be viewed on line if you would like to read them prior to our first appointment

 Payment can be made when booking the appointment.
 This will confirm and hold your appointment space.
 Internet banking details will be sent via an emailed invoice when the first appointment is made.

 Payment can be made directly via